12 Meds To Pack If You Want To Travel Like Anthony Bourdain

 You think he survives on shots of whiskey alone?

-We asked a medical professional, Dr. Jason Ough M.D., for the medicine kit essentials for traveling to more, um, turbulent parts of the world.
+For Fantasy Travel Week, we asked a medical professional, Dr. Jason Ough M.D., for the medicine kit essentials for traveling to more, um, turbulent parts of the world.

 Okay, first off, this is not going to be a list of street drugs (sorry, hardcore Kitchen Confidential fans).
 This is intended to be more of a rough guide for building your own travel medicine cabinet.
 A few things go without saying — bring with you all current medications you're taking for any medical conditions you may have.
 Research your location thoroughly (the CDC and WHO websites are great places to start) and learn which vaccines are recommended.
 Then go see your doctor, tell them about your planned trip and make sure all your vaccines are up to date.
 Obtain whatever prescription antibiotics are recommended, especially for traveller's diarrhea if it's common in the region you're headed to (see #11).